hubverse-org/hubUtils/tests/testthat/_snaps/create_output_type_item.md

     Error <purrr_error_indexed>
       i In index: 1.
       Caused by error in `create_output_type_sample()`:
       !
-All values in argument `required` must be equal to or greater than 1. x Value 0 is less.
+All values in `required` must be equal to or greater than 1. x Value 0 is less.

 ---